Who

 We Believe That

-– The Arts should be accessible for all.
+• The Arts should be accessible to all.

 How